ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-2-1.md

-Chapter X: What is the Reinvention Cycle?
+What is the Reinvention Cycle?
 =========================================

 In this chapter, we will explore the concept of the reinvention cycle and its significance in evolving businesses for sustainable success.
 We will delve into the key principles and stages of the reinvention cycle, highlighting its transformative power in adapting to changing market dynamics and achieving long-term viability.